ariga/atlas-action/README.md

 >
 > Users should set the `migrate/lint` action to ensure no logical conflicts occur after this action.
 >
-> After rebase is done and commit is pushed by the action, no other workflows will be triggered.
-> Unless running with personal access token (PAT).
+> After the rebase is done and a commit is pushed by the action, no other workflows will be triggered unless the action is running with a personal access token (PAT).
 >```
 >   - uses: actions/checkout@v4
 >     with: